Hello *****, can I call you that?

 We met many many years ago online and cultivated our love is the world of binary digits.
 We never knew when the binary digits became one when the digital romance transformed into a physical one.

 We spent sleepless nights in one of the most romantic cities in India.
 I was in Mumbai but visited her almost every weekend.

 Two bodies melted into each other every weekend, to finally become one.

-I never came to know—till date—why it ended.
-Suddenly, she was not there.
+I never came to know — to date — why it ended.
+Suddenly, she wasn’t there.
 I was alone.
 It was a random virus attack on my life.
 Just a phone call and it all came to an end.

 I cried a lot.